How is the BOR chairperson selected?

 Before swearing in the property owner, the BOR clerk should ask the property owner to submit a properly completed form.
 If the property owner refuses to complete the entire form, the BOR should conduct a pre-hearing and determine it will not hear the case.
 Under state law (sec.
 70.47(7), Wis.
-Stats.), a written objection is required and the board requires any forms including stated valuations of the property in question.
+Stats.), a property owner must submit a written objection, complete any required forms, and provide stated valuations of the property in question.
 The BOR should not issue a determination notice.
 When the value being appealed is based on a market value class, case law is well-established on the necessity of the appellant providing an opinion of value on the objection form.
 If the appeal is of a non-market value class, the clerk should ask for the approximate acres and an estimate of the correct assessed value of those acres.

 - The BOR has the authority to waive a BOR hearing (at the request of the property owner, assessor or at its own discretion) and allow the property owner to appeal directly to the circuit court.
 To request a waiver, the property owner must: